Here is a listing of our Activity Directors and their departmental activities

 Rust Technology Building

 The Title III Program has provided fiscal aid to the department allowing it to include more hands-on laboratory activities utilizing equipment and simulations to enhance the learning experience of the students and prepare them to transition from the world of academia to the global workforce.
+The department is in the process of getting approval for an engineering degree track to supplement their current course offerings.
+The program is projected to be funded in part by the Title III grant.

 John Brown Watson Memorial Library